howerj/libforth/libforth.md

 Find a word in the dictionary pushing a pointer to that word onto the variable stack.

-* '.s'

-Print out the contents of the variable stack (and the top of the stack) but do not affect the contents.

 * 'print'       ( char-address -- )

 This prints a NUL terminate string at *charptr*. *charptr* is a character